khaors/geocompr/main.md

 Certainly, **RQGIS** is an appropriate choice for most use cases.
 Its main advantages are:

-- an unified access to several GIS, and therefore the provision of >1000 geoalgorithms.
+- An unified access to several GIS, and therefore the provision of >1000 geoalgorithms.
 Of course, this includes duplicated functionality, e.g., you can perform overlay-operations using QGIS-, SAGA- or GRASS-geoalgorithms.
-- the automatic data format conversions.
+- The automatic data format conversions.
 For instance, SAGA uses `.sdat` grid files and GRASS uses its own database format but QGIS will handle the corresponding conversions for you on the fly.
 - **RQGIS** can also handle spatial objects residing in R as input for geoalgorithms, and loads QGIS output automatically back into R if desired.
-- its convenience functions to support the access of the online help, R named arguments and automatic default value retrieval.
+- Its convenience functions to support the access of the online help, R named arguments and automatic default value retrieval.
 Please note that **rgrass7** inspired the latter two features.
-- Currently (but this might change), **RQGIS** supports newer SAGA (2.3.1) versions than **RSAGA** (2.2.3)
+- Currently (but this might change), **RQGIS** supports newer SAGA (2.3.1) versions than **RSAGA** (2.2.3).

 However, there are use cases when you certainly should use one of the other R-GIS bridges.
 QGIS only provides access to a subset of GRASS and SAGA functionality.